ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ## Updates

-Since the original post, several improvements have made the model more robust:
+Since the original post, several improvements have made the model more robust.
+I have updated this post to reflect these changes.

 ### June 2026 Update - Projection-Webapp